missionpinball/mpf-docs/docs/machines/wpc.md

 A few notes:

-* Both the P-ROC and the FAST WPC controller have USB connections on them, and the actual "code" that makes up MPF runs on a computer which remotely controls the pinball controller (and therefore the machine)
+* Both the P-ROC and the FAST Retro controller have USB connections on them, and the actual "code" that makes up MPF runs on a computer which remotely controls the pinball controller (and therefore the machine)
-* Switch connectors are connected directly to the P-ROC or FAST WPC controller.
+* Switch connectors are connected directly to the P-ROC or FAST Retro controller.
-* Drivers, coils, lamps, and GI are controlled via the existing WPC power driver board (which is connected to the P-ROC or FAST WPC controller via the existing 34-pin ribbon cable).
+* Drivers, coils, lamps, and GI are controlled via the existing WPC power driver board (which is connected to the P-ROC or FAST Retro controller via the existing 34-pin ribbon cable).
 * The existing WPC sound board in the backbox is not used, as sounds are generated via the computer running MPF.
 There are articles